Consumer medicine information

 • monoamine oxidase inhibitors (MAOIs) used to treat depression, including moclobemide, tranylcypromine, phenelzine, pargyline

-• sumatriptan, another similar medicine used to treat migraine
+• other medicines used to treat migraine

-Some medicines, herbal products, or dietary supplements, and RIZATRIPTAN WAFERS-10mg may interfere with each other.
+Some medicines, herbal products, or dietary supplements, and RIZATRIPTAN WAFERS-10 MG may interfere with each other.
 These include:

 • propranolol, a medicine used to treat high blood pressure